Prakhar-Bhalla/sendMailGmail/readme.md

 // To install all modules
-write npm init in terminal and press enter.
+Type npm init in terminal and press enter.

 // To run the code
-write node .\src\server.js in terminal and press enter.
+Type node .\src\server.js in terminal and press enter.

 // To post request through postman send a POST request on http://localhost:2356/sendmail with body in json form as follows: